elbowz/mobileMule/README.md

 TODOs
 -----
  * Tap and hold for download a file (search page)
- * LocalStorage for change status page settings (like refresh and chart)
- * Download page *auto-refresh*
  * Add notification pop-up on some actions (download, pause, delete, etc...)

 Support me